IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

-Organizations with mature vendor management practices save an average of 15-20% on IT spending and experience 40% fewer vendor-related issues.
+Organizations with mature vendor management practices save an average of 20-40% on IT spending and experience 40% fewer vendor-related issues.
 Yet many IT managers struggle with vendor selection, contract negotiation, and relationship management.
-This comprehensive guide provides strategies and templates for effective IT vendor management.
+This comprehensive guide provides strategies and templates for effective IT vendor management throughout the entire lifecycle.
+For more resources, visit our IT Management Hub and IT Budgeting section.

 Why Vendor Management Matters